-Firefighters who are exposed to a flashover, backdraft, or other flame and high heat environments are at EXTREME risk for extensive burn injuries and death even while wearing their NFPA 1971, NFPA 1992 and, when applicable, CSA Z195 Compliant Footwear.
+Firefighters who are exposed to a flashover, backdraft, or other flame and high heat environments are at EXTREME risk for extensive burn injuries and death even while wearing their Compliant Footwear.

 Do not confuse the component testing requirements that are part of NFPA Standards with the conditions in which firefighters work.
-For example, the requirement that certain components must not melt, drip, or separate when exposed to convected heat temperatures of 500° F (262° C) for 5 minutes is in no way intended to indicate that firefighters face that condition in their work, or could be expected to withstand that condition EVEN WHILE WEARING NFPA 1971, NFPA 1992 and, when applicable, CSA Z195 Compliant FOOTWEAR CORRECTLY without suffering serious injury or death.
+For example, the requirement that certain components must not melt, drip, or separate when exposed to convected heat temperatures of 500° F (262° C) for 5 minutes is in no way intended to indicate that firefighters face that condition in their work, or could be expected to withstand that condition EVEN WHILE WEARING COMPLIANT FOOTWEAR CORRECTLY without suffering serious injury or death.